Advocacy | Nonprofit Organizations | Religion | Legends

 Notable achievement: First Black woman to lead Feminist Women’s Health Center in the organization’s 47-year history

 Best advice received: You do not have to set yourself on fire to warm up the room for everyone else.

-Bee Nguyen serves in the Georgia General Assembly as a representative of House District 89, which includes parts of Atlanta and DeKalb County.
-She’s also the national policy adviser for New American Leaders, which promotes the political participation of first- and second-generation Americans.
+Bee Nguyen was the Democratic nominee for Georgia’s Secretary of State in 2022.
+She had been the first Asian American Democratic woman elected to the Georgia General Assembly, serving House District 89, the seat formerly held by Stacey Abrams.
+She’s also served as a national policy adviser for New American Leaders, which promotes the political participation of first- and second-generation Americans.
 Prior to being elected in 2017, Nguyen served as chief of staff for Georgia Representative Sam Park.
 She’s also worked for the resettlement agency Boat People SOS, the Federal Emergency Management Agency, and the Georgia Budget & Policy Institute.
 Nguyen is the founder of Athena’s Warehouse, which supports high school girls in Atlanta.